aileot/nvim-laurel/README.md

 ## Design

 - **Fast:** Each macro is expanded to a few nvim API functions in principle.
-A typical exception: the optimal results with fewer overheads, but messy, would step aside at runtime in favor of small wrappers with a few overheads, but concise.
 - **Intuitive:** Most of the macros imitates the corresponding Vim script command or function in syntax: by and large, you can write as if functions replaced Ex commands, preceded by left parens `(`.
 In addition, each macro is